 Currency Conversion Calculator

-Convert a foreign currency amount using the current exchange rate and subtract any transaction or conversion fees to see your true net amount received.
+Convert a foreign currency amount using a current exchange rate and subtract transaction or conversion fees to see the true net amount you receive.
+Use it before booking foreign travel or transferring money abroad to compare provider quotes on the same all-in basis.

 About this calculator